shupershuff/Diablo2RLoader/README.md

 To compile the .exe this requires DotNet4.0.
 If you don't have it the script will prompt you to download this from Microsoft.
 ~~A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.~~ A submission has since been sent to Microsoft and submission has been cleared :)

-If you have a Anti-Virus product installed and it kicks up a fuss you may need to manually add an exception to the .\SetText\ folder location.
+If you have a 3rd Party Anti-Virus product installed and it kicks up a fuss, you may need to manually add an exception to the .\SetText\ folder location.

 Optional: If you don't trust me and want to build the .exe yourself you can do the following.
 1. Browse to the SetText Folder.